 This is a period of exclusion from school of usually between 1-5 days.
-FTE can be used following a series of incidents where no improvement is shown or in the case where a single offence may warrant an immediate fixed term suspension from school.
+Fixed term suspensions can be used following a series of incidents where no improvement is shown or in the case where a single offence may warrant an immediate fixed term suspension from school.

 Following a fixed term suspension, a re-integration parental meeting will be held before the pupil returns to mainstream education.
 If there is a delay in this meeting taking place the pupil will be internally excluded in the Trinity Centre until it is possible to meet.
 During this meeting, parents will be clearly informed about the stage of intervention that their child is on.
+This meeting is to re-establish expectations in the aim of preventing this happening again.

-When making a decision about the length of a suspension, the following will be taken in to account.
+When making a decision about the length of a suspension, the following will be taken into account.

-- Seriousness of the offence - Whether this is a one-off event and if so, the degree of seriousness. - Whether it is a long-term pattern of poor behaviour.

-- Evidence presented by staff. - Evidence presented by other members of the school community or wider community - Disciplinary history of the pupil involved. - The degree of the culpability of any pupil involved. - Any other evidence deemed relevant.
+Seriousness of the offence Whether this is a one-off event and if so, the degree of seriousness.
+Whether it is a long-term pattern of poor behaviour.
+Evidence presented by staff.
+Evidence presented by other members of the school community or wider community Disciplinary history of the pupil involved.
+The degree of the culpability of any pupil involved.
+Any other evidence deemed relevant.